tcmml/tcmml.github.io/_posts/2019-5-20-Overview.md

 machine learning is to produce a model that could be able to generalize its understanding of a given (training) set to unseen data.

-In this workshop we would to confronte the compositional apect against the informatic development part.
-The aim is to understand how to developed new machine learning models in order to give more of composer end users.
-But also to give a brief understanding of the coding aspect of machine learning models in order to give some clues on the use of these models for music piece composition.
+In this workshop we would to meet the musical composition processes with the informatic development reality.
+The aim is to understand how to developed new machine learning models in order to offer better user experience to composers.
+And also to provide a brief understanding of machine learning models in order to give some clues on the use of these models for musical piece composition.

 ### Time table